levindyson/Getting-And-Cleaning-Data-Assignment/CodeBook.md

 # Code Book

 # UCI HAR Dataset
-Subject - Participants
+- Subject: Participants
-activity - y_train and y_test combined.
-The activity data that each subject performed. feautures - x_train and x_test combined.
+- activity: y_train and y_test combined.
+The activity data that each subject performed.
+- feautures: x_train and x_test combined.
 The data meeasurments for each subject.

 # Activity Labels
 Labeled "activities" and describes the action of the subject